AkhileshGhatate5/AkhileshGhatate5/README.md

 - 👋 Hi, I’m @AkhileshGhatate5
 - 🚀 Aspiring Data Analyst on a mission to turn data into insights.
 - 🌱 Currently learning and building with SQL, Python, Pandas, NumPy, Power BI, Informatica and Snowflake.
-- 🎯 My long-term goal is to work as a Data Analyst and eventually pursue a Master's in Ireland.
+- 🎯 My long-term goal is to work as a Data Analyst and grow further in the field.
 - 💡 I believe consistency beats motivation—one study session at a time.
 - ⚡ Fun fact: What motivates me most is the dream of earning my own place in the world—every new skill I learn brings me one step closer
 - ☕ Powered by curiosity, spreadsheets, and SQL + Python.